Alfresco/alfresco-build-tools/docs/README.md

 ### pipenv

-This workflow sets up a Python environment with version 3.9 using the actions/setup-python@v4 action and utilizes the pipenv action to manage Python dependencies based on the specified Python version.
+This workflow sets up a Python environment using the standard setup-python action and utilizes the pipenv action to manage Python dependencies declared in the Pipfile and based on the specified Python version

 ```yml
       - uses: actions/checkout@v3